 Your local Apricity entity provides the Services to you in your local country.
 Apricity SAS owns the Tools and software which enables the local Apricity entities to deliver the Services to you.
 As such, your local Apricity entity (identified above) and Apricity SAS are joint controllers of your personal data processed solely for the purposes identified in section 5.2 below.

 Therefore, the other health professionals are solely liable for those processing operations and for the collection of your consent relating to those processing operations and any medical treatment you may receive, and you should contact the other health professionals directly in relation to any queries you may have about their processing of your personal data.

-In providing the Services and making the Tools available to our patients and their partners, we may process personal data and special categories of personal data about you.
+IIn providing the Services and making the Tools available to our patients and their partners, we may process personal data and special categories of personal data about you.
+In addition, if you are an employee of a business and Apricity processes your personal data for business administration or business-to-business marketing purposes, we may process limited personal data about you.

 We may collect, use, store and transfer the following types of personal data about you: